dsa-ou/algoesup/src/docs/getting-started-google-colab.md

 In Colab, comments are attached to a cell and are displayed next to the cell they refer to.

-If you have edit or comment permissions you can comment on a cell in one of three ways:
+If you have edit or comment permissions, you can comment on a cell in one of three ways:

 1. Select a cell and click the comment button (speech bubble) in the toolbar above the top-right corner of the cell.
 2. Right-click a text cell and select 'Add a comment' from the pop-up menu.
-3. Press Ctrl+Shift+M to add a comment to the currently selected cell.
+3. Press Ctrl+Alt+M to add a comment to the currently selected cell.

-You can resolve and reply to comments, and you can target comments to specific collaborators by typing +[email address] (e.g., +user@domain.com).
+You can resolve and reply to comments, and you can target comments to specific collaborators by typing @[email address] (e.g., @user@domain.com).
 Addressed collaborators will be emailed.

 The Comment button in the top-right corner of the page shows all comments attached to the notebook.